Guide to French Red Wines By Region

 languedoc-red-grapes-of-region.jpg

-There is certainly an incredible amount of choice in the gigantic expanse of the Languedoc-Roussillon.
-The area under vine encompasses over 280,000 hectares, extending from Montpellier on the Mediterranean coastline to within touching distance of the Spanish border.
-The sheer diversity of terroir among the numerous appellations and sub-zones is astounding.
 For example, the high-altitude sites of Limoux have little in common with the sun-baked coastal vineyards of Fitou.
 The climate is decidedly Mediterranean, although variances in elevation inevitably create a patchwork of distinct micro-climates in the Languedoc-Roussillon.
-Soils range from calcareous marls to alluvial deposits, while schist and sandstone dominate in the western Languedoc.
+Soils range from calcareous marls to alluvial deposits, while schist and sandstone dominate western Languedoc.
 It is a veritable paradise for the grower who wishes to push boundaries and experiment.

 Historic appellations also play a key role in the winemaking culture of the Languedoc-Roussillon.
 Some of the most important and quality-driven include

-Corbieres, Fitou, St-Chinian, Limoux, La Clape, Boutenac and Minervois.
-Pioneers like Gerard Bertrand have been particularly focused on the vineyards of Minervois, situated to the northeast of Carcassonne.
-The lower slopes of the Montagne Noire yield wines that skillfully combine power and supreme elegance.
 The modern consensus, though, is that the vineyards surrounding the commune of La Liviniere are the finest in the entire Languedoc-Roussillon.
 Unsurprisingly, more than 90% of all Minervois reds are based on the quintessential Grenache/Syrah/Mourvèdre concoction, with smaller amounts of Cinsault/Carignan.
-In addition, Lledoner Pelut, a seldom recognized local grape, is also sometimes used.
+In addition, Lledoner Pelut, a seldom-recognized local grape, is also sometimes used.

 In many ways, Provence’s revival echoes that of its close neighbor.
 After a slow start, Provencal red wines are starting to earn a reputation abroad for their quality and spicy potency, broadly emulating the blending traditions of the Languedoc-Roussillon.
-In addition to a large volume of delicious rosè, the Cotes de Provence appellation is increasingly admired for its premium reds, characterized by herbal scents and concentrated summer fruits on the palate.
-But, thus far, prices have yet to catch up with the stars of the Southern RhĂ´ne.
+In addition to a large volume of delicious rosè, the Côtes de Provence appellation is increasingly admired for its premium reds, characterized by herbal scents and concentrated summer fruits on the palate.
+But, thus far, prices have yet to catch up with the stars of the Southern Rhône.

 Ultimately, Provence’s greatest gift to red wine lovers is surely Bandol.
 It is the only French appellation to place Mourvèdre front and center in the wines, supported by smaller amounts of Grenache and possibly Cinsault.
-The town itself is flanked by south-facing terraces, interspersed among pine trees and the iconic garrigue of the southern Mediterranean.
+The town is flanked by south-facing terraces, interspersed among pine trees and the iconic garrigue of the southern Mediterranean.
 Bandol is utterly exquisite, hedonistic, ripe, and fresh.
 It can be enjoyed young yet will age for over a decade in bottle.
 Seduction is thy name.

 Syrah/Grenache/Mourvèdre – discussed above